1. Home

 What is NEM 3.0?

-NEM 3.0 — short for net energy metering 3.0 — is the third iteration of net metering for California’s big, investor owned utilities.
+NEM 3.0 — short for net energy metering 3.0 — is the third iteration of net metering for California’s investor-owned utilities.
 It’s technically a net billing system and generated significant controversy when it was approved and implemented over the amount bill credits were reduced.

 Is net metering going away?

 Some states and utilities have moved to systems that are less lucrative than 1-to-1 net metering.
-No one can predict the future, but it seems that 1-to-1 net metering is becoming less of a common option.
+No one can predict the future, but it seems 1-to-1 net metering is becoming less common.

 Will I receive a check from my utility company if I have solar panels?